joyousj/Syllabus-Java022815/README.md

 ###Week 3: Unit testing with short scripts
 + unit testing with JUnit
 + regression testing
++ using Maven
++ Spring configuration

-Project: create a test suite for a calculator application
+Project: create a test suite for a poker application, including a basic UI

 ----------------------------------------------------

 ###Week 4: Bean configuration
-+ intro to Spring
++ intro to building with Spring
 + dependency injection
 + bean factories
 + bean properties